jmhill/demo-todo/docs/AUTHORIZATION_DESIGN.md

 - ✅ All authorization code is pure functions using Result types
 - ✅ Full TypeScript type safety with no manual assertions

+**Phase 3 Accomplished:**

+- ✅ Organization membership middleware (`requireOrgMembership`)
+  - Fetches membership and attaches orgContext to req.auth
+  - Resolves permissions from role
+  - Validates authentication and organization membership
+  - 8 behavior-focused unit tests
+- ✅ Permission checking middleware factory (`requirePermissions`)
+  - Declarative per-endpoint permission checks
+  - Supports single or multiple permissions (ANY logic)
+  - Type-safe with tuple type requiring at least one permission
+  - 11 behavior-focused unit tests
+- ✅ Exported from `auth/index.ts` for use in routers
+- ✅ Tests refactored to test behavior (HTTP responses) not implementation (mocks)
+- ✅ Follows same pattern as existing security middleware tests

 **Combined Test Results:**

-- ✅ All tests passing (233 unit, 92 acceptance, 2 skipped)
+- ✅ All tests passing (252 unit, 92 acceptance, 2 skipped)
 - ✅ All TypeScript errors resolved (strict mode)
 - ✅ **`npm run quality` passes completely**

-**Ready for Phase 3:**
+**Ready for Phase 4:**

-The authorization foundation is complete.
-Phase 3 will add:
+The authorization middleware is complete and ready for router integration.
+Phase 4 will:

-1. `requireOrgMembership` middleware - Fetch membership and attach orgContext
-2. `requirePermissions` middleware factory - Declarative per-endpoint permission checks
+1. Update API contracts with org-scoped paths (`/orgs/:orgId/todos`)
+2. Apply `requireOrgMembership` as global middleware for org routes
+3. Use `requirePermissions` declaratively per-endpoint
+4. Add resource-specific authorization in handlers where needed (e.g., creator-only checks)
-3. Integration tests for middleware
+5. Write acceptance tests for authorization flows
-4. Wire middleware into application flow

 ### Design Principles Maintained